 We're enhancing efforts to keep customers in power

 SRP cares about the safety and well-being of its customers.
-That's why we're enhancing existing efforts to help keep customers in power, especially during Arizona's hot summer months.
+That's why we're continuously enhancing efforts to help keep customers in power, especially during Arizona's hot summer months.

 SRP remains focused on assisting our customers to stay in power by providing effective programs and outreach to meet their unique needs, including disconnection moratoriums when the National Weather Service issues an excessive heat warning.
 Our extensive inventory of programs and resources continues to evolve in response to today's changing circumstances.